GISRS-academy/Digital-Image-processing/README.md

 Objective
 1. Make own color pattern using Input and output image handling knowledge
 2. Prepare one channel image using Input and output image handling knowledge

+**Introduction and creating image file
+1. To Create tiff and jpeg “image files” using “image operation 1”
+2. View it in QGIS